Kitware/arctic-viewer/docs/content/docs/electron.md

 title: Desktop application
 ---

-ArcticViewer can be build and distributed as a desktop application relying on the [Electron](http://electron.atom.io/) infrastructrue.
+ArcticViewer can be built and distributed as a desktop application by relying on the [Electron](http://electron.atom.io/) infrastructrue.

-We currently don't provide links to download pre-build packaged version, but you should be able to build them yourself.
+We currently don't provide links to download pre-built packaged versions, but you should be able to build them yourself.

 ## Create an application bundle yourself

-ArcticViewer provide you with the infrastructure to create a redistributed application of ArcticViewer itself.
+ArcticViewer provides you with the infrastructure to create a redistributable application of ArcticViewer itself.

-For that you will just need to follow the instruction below based on your operating system.
+For that you will just need to follow the appropriate instructions below based on your operating system.

 ### Windows